-- 1. The origin of electricity and gas has to be disclosed based on a market-based approach, but this is not restricted to the GOs only.
+- The origin of electricity and gas must be disclosed based on a market-based approach, but this is not restricted to the GOs only.
 This is not consistent with the requirement of RED and IEM to base their energy origin on GOs only.
 (Similar for renewable gases once the recast Gas Directive comes out).
-If corporate consumers can build their own market-based instrument, this may double count energy for which GOs are issued, or that is included in the Residual Mix. - 2.
-Scope 2 GHG emissions (i.e. if electricity or gas is used) have to be calculated both based on market based AND location-based approach.
+If corporate consumers are allowed to create their own market-based instrument, this could result in double counting of energy for which GOs are issued, or that is included in the Residual Mix. - 2.
+Scope 2 GHG emissions (i.e. if electricity or gas is used) must be calculated both based on market based AND location-based approach.